khred/IDSM-Tutorial-Group-5/ISDM Project.md

 		</tr>
 	</tbody>
 </table>
- -->

 ### How Might We Statements
-**Realtionship Manager**
+**How might we**
+In the Definition stage, our team investigated the general problems that Travel Company currently has, such as
+- Lack of workers to deal with future customers
+- Causing un-necessary time waste for both customers and staffs.
+- The communication and contract system between the call centre and travel agents is not clear.
+- Even if the customer is connected to the employee or relationship manager, it is difficult to obtain accurate information.

+Therefore our team came up a with one clear problem statement.
+**"How might we save time while delivering accurate information to customers and grow the company stably?**

+By using "How Might We" problem statement, the team classified the main statement features into three different views to effectively address the issues within the scope.

+**Relationship Manager(Employee)**
 - How might we reduce work pressure for RM
 - How might we increase the probability of a customer successfully placing an order
 - How might we establish long-term cooperation with customers
 - How might we increase RM's enthusiasm and motivation for work
 - How might we improve the company's reputation in order to attract more customers

+**Travel Company CEO(Business)**
+- How might we reduce work pressure for employees within a sufficient budget.
+- How might increase our profit,
+- How might we provide more high-quality services to Customers
+- How might we improve company value

+**Customer (Consumer)**
+- How might we deliver clearly to the relationship manager
+- How might we save our time
+- How might we use given information wisely